 Standardized English Exam Minimum Scores

 Institutional TOEFL (ITP) 550

 Internet Based TOEFL (IBT) 80

-IELTS 6.5

-SAT I Writing Section 400 on Old Exam; 22 on the New Exam
+IELTS 6.5 SAT I Writing and Language Sections 22

 Students who fail to attain the requisite score will be required to enroll in the Intensive English Language Program (IELP) to achieve the necessary English proficiency.
 The IELP consists of four levels and the student is placed in the appropriate level based on the English proficiency examination score.
 Student can skip ENGL 101 if he/ she attains the required score for ENGL 210 stated above.